Environments#

 Initialise conda for use in the shell:

-for VTK (required by the damask python package)yum install mesa-libGL
+libGLfor VTK (required by the damask python package)yum install mesa-libGLActivate the environment:

 On the target machine: